How to Choose the Right Delta Airlines Credit Card

 Another new card feature is baggage insurance, which covers lost, stolen or damaged carry-on or checked baggage.

-The Delta Reserve card is the top-tier credit card from the airline.
+The Delta Reserve® credit card from American Express is the top-tier credit card from the airline.
 With an annual fee of $495, the card may seem expensive.
 But, for the frequent Delta flyer, the cost is easily worth it.

-The prominent perk with the Delta Reserve card is the annual domestic companion certificate (economy or first class).
+The prominent perk with the Delta Reserve® credit card from American Express is the annual domestic companion certificate (economy or first class).
 Depending on the flight, this ticket alone could be worth the entire annual fee or more.

-Delta customers who tend to fly with others -- even if they don’t fly often or spend a large amount annually -- can find great value from the Delta Reserve card, despite its $495 price tag.
+Delta customers who tend to fly with others -- even if they don’t fly often or spend a large amount annually -- can find great value from the Delta Reserve® credit card from American Express, despite its $495 price tag.
 A combination of the companion ticket and free checked bags is enough make up the cost of the annual fee.

-Those who do expect to spend a lot of money on the Delta Reserve card will see even more benefits through the Medallion program, since the Delta Reserve card makes it easier to get a higher Medallion status.
+Those who do expect to spend a lot of money on the Delta Reserve® credit card from American Express will see even more benefits through the Medallion program, since the Delta Reserve® credit card from American Express makes it easier to get a higher Medallion status.